alphasaft/Micro/README.md

 You can declare and implement the `#string` and `#name` operators depending on your needs ; without them, strings and names respectively are not usable inside your script.

+## A practical example

+Inside the `./examples/calc.js` module, you will find the implementation for a small compiler designed to interpret and compute numeric expressions.
+While it is pretty simple and small, it still contains every notion we've learned until here, and it's good to understand how to intricate all of them to build a working compiler.
+If you first want to try for youself, you can read the description of the module and implement it, before looking at the solution (or coding while taking peeks at the solution !)

 ## Operators

 > "Why'd you write another chapter entirely focused on operators ?
 Haven't we covered most of it already ??"